 2 S. 1st Ave.

-A gorgeous interior and super fun patio make TMACs a great place for date night or a girl’s night out.
-You’ll find stunning, thoughtful, and delicious cocktails and a chef-driven menu (and everything I’ve had is delicious).
-My favorite thing on the menu right now is the seared ahi, and it’s perfect for summer!
+A gorgeous interior and super fun patio make TMACs a great place for date night or a girl’s night out (it’s also my go-to lunch spot in town).
+You’ll find beautiful, thoughtful, and delicious cocktails and a chef-driven menu (and everything I’ve had is delicious).
+My favorite thing on the menu right now is the seared ahi.
+You can read my full blog on TMACS here.

 80 N. Colville St.

 The pastry case here is more like a work of art and watching them fill it in the mornings is like seeing a delicious symphony play out.
-Additionally, they have cold pressed juices, beautiful fresh-baked bread, fluffy quiches, pizzas (and more!).
-Co-owner and baker Michele Pompei is fresh off of his run on Food Network’s “Best Baker In America” so you know it’s legit!
+Additionally, they have cold-pressed juices, beautiful fresh-baked bread, fluffy quiches, pizzas (and more!).
+I’m a sucker for their Avocado Tartine and Red Velvet Croissants (the pics below say it better than I ever could)!
+Co-owner and baker Michele Pompei killed it this year on Food Network’s “Best Baker In America” so you know it’s legit.

 201 E. Main St.

-Award-winning food, wine and beers are waiting for you at Walla Walla Steak Co.
-Enjoy a refined, old-school steak house experience with twice-baked potatoes and tableside flambé on the menu.
-For those looking for something traditional.
+Award-winning food, wine, and beers are waiting for you at Walla Walla Steak Co.
+Enjoy a refined, old-school steak house experience with to-die-for mashed potatoes and tableside Bananas Foster on the menu.
+Chef Rock Silva (formerly cooking in Seattle) is an absolute gem.
+Don’t miss the scallop on the half-shell appetizer; it blew me away.
+The steaks melt in your mouth and you can add fresh-from-Maine lobster to any of them, swoon.

 416 N. 2nd Ave.

 If you love Greek food like I do, then you will love Yamas.
-Fresh and affordable, I cannot get enough of their spreads, gyros or salads!
+Fresh and affordable, I cannot get enough of their dips, gyros, or salads!

 7 S. 1st Ave.